 Improbable Piloting Skills: Those Helicopter pilots are unsung heroes.
 They can fly through hostile bases and jungles, and can cruise into alien lairs without trouble to pick up the heroes after a job well done.
 One helicopter manages to fly through space.
 Shattered Soldier's airplane pilot also deserves a mention, as he also flies through space!

-Infinity+1 Sword: The Spread Gun in the original Contra, the Fire Gun and Laser Gun in Contra III: The Alien Wars, Brad Fang's Beast Shot, Psycho Blaster, and Explosive Punch as well as Browny's Super-Electromagnet Yo-Yo from Contra: Hard Corps, and Weapon Set D and F and Jaguar's katana in Neo Contra.
+Infinity+1 Sword: The Spread Gun in the NES games, the Fire Gun and Laser Gun in Contra III: The Alien Wars, Brad Fang's Beast Shot, Psycho Blaster, and Explosive Punch as well as Browny's Super-Electromagnet Yo-Yo from Contra: Hard Corps, and Weapon Set D and F and Jaguar's katana in Neo Contra.

 In Name Only: Contra Force for the NES is a localization of an unreleased-in-Japan Famicom game titled Arc Hound.
 The game has nothing to do with the rest of the Contra series, being set in present times with the Big Bad being a group of human terrorists instead of aliens.